saracpena/Good-Neighbor/README.md

 # Good-Neighbor
 ## User Stories
 ### Helper & Beneficiary
-#### Good neighbor was created to bring the community together especially in a time of crisis like the ongoing pandemic.
+#### Good Neighbor is a platform where neighbors unite to care for one another and their community especially during a time like COVID-19.
 Due to limited resources, we are only able to serve the city and neighborhoods of East Boston, MA 02128.
-At Good Neighbor, users are able to post their needs, items, or can volunteer their time to assist a neighbor in need (i.e. offer to pick-up/drop-off needed items).
+At Good Neighbor, users are able to post their needs, list free items or volunteer their time to assist a neighbor in need (i.e. offer to pick-up/drop-off items or shovel someone's driveway etc.).

-#### The Community section allows you to view your nearby neighbors.
-Direct messaging is available for seamless communication.
-The search items section allow you to browse items/services from your neighbor.
-Saved items stores items/services of interest.
-Please refer to our Disclaimer section for use of website.
+#### The 'Community' section allows you to view your nearby neighbors.
+Direct messaging is available for seamless communication via 'Inbox'.
+The 'Search items and services' section allows you to browse items/services posted by a neighbor.
+'Saved items' stores items/services of interest.
+Please refer to our Disclaimer section for proper use of this website.
 ## Prototype 1
 ![GoodNeighbor-PT](https://media.giphy.com/media/ghLb47qnf919g7RDP9/giphy.gif)